ideasonpurpose/ansible-playbooks/README.md

-##IOP's Ansible Playbooks
+##IOP’s Ansible Playbooks

 This repository contains a set of Ansible playbooks we're evolving for managing user creation and workstation maintenence at [Ideas On Purpose][iop].
 While the overall tasks are very specific to our needs, there's likely something here which might be helpful towards other goals.

 This started out as a basic recipe to eliminate some of the repetitive drudgery of creating and setting up accounts, but it's becoming more of a general toolkit for all sorts of repetitive tasks.

-### Requirements

-The managing computer should have Ansible >1.4 installed.
-To keep my computer clean, I keep Ansible in a like-named virtualenv which is activated through [virtualenvwrapper][venvw].

-The target can be any existing Mac.

 ### Running the playbooks

-Here are some excessively complete instructions for running these playbooks.
+Below are excessively complete instructions for running the playbooks.
 Partly in case I forget, partly so I can ask someone else to do this for me.

 The pre-run steps are annoying.
-I've tried mightily to get around these, but it seems like it's just easier to suck it up and deal with XCode
+I've tried mightily to get around these, but it seems like it's just easier to suck it up and deal with a little bit of manually configuration.

-#### Pre-run setup on the target
+#### Target computer pre-run setup
+The target playbooks are only tested against Mavericks.

 1. Setup a plain administrator account, Ansible will configure other accounts through this one.
 The `admin.yml` playbook will flesh out this account.
 2. Turn on **Remote Login** in **System Preferences** > **Sharing**.
 3. Install XCode from the Mac App Store.
 Open Xcode, agree to the license agreement and let it finish installing.
 4. Install the Xcode Command Line Tools from Xcode's **Preferences** > **Downloads** (I've found this method to be most dependable)

-#### Pre-run on the controller
+#### Controller Setup

+This should be every step necessary to set up a clean Mavericks system to run the playbooks.

+1. Install Xcode from the Mac App Store
+2. Install [Homebrew][]
+3. `brew install python ssh-copy-id` (includes pip)
-1. [Install Virtualenvwrapper][venvw install]
+4. [Install Virtualenvwrapper][venvw install]
-2. Inside a clean virtualenv (`mkvirtualenv ansible`), install Ansible:
-        `pip install ansible`
+    1. `pip install virtualenvwrapper`
+    2. Add the following three lines to `~/.bashrc` (or `~/.profile`)
+        ```
+        export WORKON_HOME=$HOME/.virtualenvs
+        export PROJECT_HOME=$HOME/Devel
+        source /usr/local/bin/virtualenvwrapper.sh
+        ```

+5. Create a new virtualenv: `mkvirtualenv ansible`
-3. Clone this repository: ` git clone https://github.com/ideasonpurpose/ansible-playbooks.git`
+6. Clone this repository: `git clone https://github.com/ideasonpurpose/ansible-playbooks.git`
+7. `cd ansible-playbooks`
+8. Install from the `requirements.txt` file: `pip install -r requirements.txt`

 #### First run
 1. Add target machines to the `hosts` file in the playbook directory
+2. Copy your SSH public key to the target: `ssh-copy-id admin@target-imac.local`
-2. Copy your ssh public key and the bootstrap.sh script to the target machine.
-SSH into the target and run the ruby script with sudo to allow passwordless ssh connections and to configure the target's sudoers file.
+2. Copy the bootstrap.sh script to the target machine.
+SSH into the target and run the ruby script with sudo to configure the target's sudoers file.

-        $ scp ~/.ssh/id_dsa.pub admin@imac-1.local:
+        $ ssh-copy-id admin@imac-2.local
-        $ scp bootstrap.sh admin@imac-1.local:
+        $ scp bootstrap.sh admin@imac-2.local:
-        $ ssh admin@imac-1.local
+        $ ssh admin@imac-2.local
         imac-1.local$ sudo ruby bootstrap.rb
         imac-1.local$ logout

 #### Account setup
 1. Copy `vars/user_sample.yml` to `vars/user.yml` and update the user credentials
 2. Configure the admin account:
     `ansible-playbook admin.yml --extra-vars "target=imac-2.local"`
 3. Create and set up the user account:
     `ansible-playbook user.yml --extra-vars "target=imac-2.local"`